 After 48 hours you should remove your dressings and take a shower.

 You should do mild/gentle stretching exercises immediately after surgery to prevent your arm and chest muscles from getting tight.
-Light exercise is ok 1 week after surgery with your new breasts well supported.
-No arm exercises (other than stretching) for 3 weeks.
+Light exercise is okay one week after surgery with your new breasts well supported.
+No arm exercises (other than stretching) for three weeks.

 Depending on your type of work you can resume light office work as soon as you feel you are able to do so.
-Most people take about 1 week off of work following a breast reduction.
+Most people take about one week off work following a breast reduction.

 Inherent Risks & Complications